ANDREI CERVANTES

 THE DISCOVERY

-Sellers would often find themselves stuck on client engagements, at the mercy of clients’ lack of urgency, comfort, conviction, understanding, support — powerless to keep up momentum.
+Sellers would often find themselves stuck on engagements, at the mercy of clients’ lack of urgency, comfort, conviction, understanding and support — powerless to keep up momentum.

 THE APPROACH

 Identified key milestone moments along the client engagement.
-Empathized with all players involved during those moments.
-Established root causes for misalignment, paralysis, discomfort, dependency, confusion.
-Leveraged our deep expertise in using workshops to hasten outcomes.
+Empathized with all players involved in each moment.
+Established root causes for misalignment, paralysis, discomfort, dependency and confusion.
+Leveraged deep expertise in using workshops to hasten outcomes.

 THE OUTCOME